 Responding to queries

 You can use queries for synchronous requests, which include the REQUEST or RESPOND types of API actions.
-You'd do this when querying data from your connection's system or responding with data from your own system to your connection's query.
-Either way, the system that requests data waits for a response from the endpoint the query is sent to.
+You’d do this when querying for data from your connection or responding with data to your connection’s query.
+Either way, the system that requests data waits for a response from the destination the query is sent to.

 Responses to REQUEST